 In 2012 West Sussex County Council (WSCC) investigated a range of options for the longer term provision of their Adult Education Service, with the aim of providing the best delivery model to secure the future of local Adult Education provision in West Sussex.

 On 1 September 2012 Aspire Sussex Ltd (previously West Sussex Adult & Community Learning Service) became an independent, charitable, social enterprise.

 If you have any comments about Adult Education you can contact us by emailing firstname.lastname@example.org or by phoning 0345 601 0161.

-Aspire Sussex is governed by an appointed board of six trustees.
+Aspire Sussex is governed by an appointed board of seven trustees.
 Further information on the remit of our trustees and the code of conduct can be found in the documents on the bottom of the page.

 Biographies for Trustees